Basecamp at Kap-Kig-Iwan Provinical Park

 About 20 minutes east was another Provincial Park, the Larder River PP. This is a non-operating park for day visits and fishing.
 The Clear Lake in the park became our preferred spot for the evening swim.
 Most of the time we had the whole lake to ourselves.

 The 'beach' in the picture is a small clearance with room for about three cars.
-There was a fire pit and the beach was covered with round pebbles that made it very easy on our feet.
+There was a fire pit and the round pebbles on the beach made it very easy on our feet.

 Two short fishing attempts yielded no lunch even so the lake was stocked with Rainbow Trout and Splake the year before.

-Talking about lunch, all the restaurants in Englehart were closed, the next options were about 60 kilometers away.
-Some places were able to serve on the patio as per Phase 2 of the COVID restrictions.
+Talking about lunch, all the restaurants in Englehart were closed.
+The closest places were about 60 kilometers away and were open for takeout or were serving on the patio as per Phase 2 of the COVID restrictions.